jdukes/hackercodecs/README.md

 Hacker Codecs
 =============

-This is a set of codecs for decoding and encoing things.
+This is a set of codecs for decoding and encoing things related to hacking and hacking CTFs.
 Specifically this was designed originally around the fact that decode('bin') doesn't exist in the standard library and there are times (especially in a CTF) where this is extremely convinient.

 Later 'morse' was added to easily encode and decode morse code without needing to do it (as) manually.